-Excellence in Problem-Oriented Policing: The Herman Goldstein Award Winners
+Excellence in Problem-Oriented Policing: The Herman Goldstein Award Winners ٠

 This document produced by the National Institute of Justice (NIJ) in collaboration with the Office of Community Oriented Policing Services and the Police Executive Research Forum provides detailed reports of the best submissions to the annual award program that recognizes exemplary problem-oriented responses to various community problems.
 A similar publication is available for the award winners from subsequent years.

-The documents can be located online using the NIJ publications database at www.ojp.usdoj.gov/nij/publications/welcome.htm.
+Available online using the NIJ publications database at http://1.usa.gov/ytuDrs.